MaximilianHagelstam/mongo-node-starter/README.md

 ## License

-This project is licensed under the terms of the [MIT](https://choosealicense.com/licenses/mit/) license.
+Express Mongo API is licensed under the terms of the [MIT](https://choosealicense.com/licenses/mit/) license.